- Who can participate in a clinic?

 - How do I change the number of clinical credits I am enrolled for?

-Students can change their clinical credits through Helios up until the clinic’s add/drop deadline.
+Students can change their clinical credits in Helios up until the clinic’s drop deadline.
 Once the add/drop deadline has passed, students may request a change to their clinical credits by emailing Maggie Bay in the Office of Clinical and Pro Bono Programs.

 - I noticed that clinics do not have set time-blocks.
 How is my clinical work schedule determined?